vamsiramakrishnan/AdvancedLaneLines/README.md

 * The result is extremely sensitive to Calibration ( Gains, Thresholds, Queue Lengths , Number of Segments etc.) Find the right combination of all these thresholds needed a plugin like Interactive Python .
 * What works for one scenario may not work very well with the other.
 Using multiple scenarios for just the three videos would just amount to cheating, so developing a generic concept to handle most scenarios is the toughest part.
 * These challenges made me appreciate the concepts of deep learning augmenting classic computer vision techniques to process the image mathematically.
+* The entire project was built using global variables , queues and functions without the use of objects to make sure anyone who has just begun coding can read and understand the process easily.

 ### References
 ____